-Dolores Huerta broke decades of silence on March 18, 2026, by accusing her late United Farm Workers co-founder, Cesar Chavez, of systematic sexual abuse.
+Dolores Huerta broke decades of silence that week, by accusing her late United Farm Workers co-founder, Cesar Chavez, of systematic sexual abuse.
 In a statement that has rattled through the American labor movement, Huerta revealed that her long-standing partnership with Chavez was defined by patterns of coercion and violence.
+The account was current again on March 13, 2026, as renewed reporting pushed it back into public view.
 She disclosed for the first time that Chavez raped her during their years of activism, an act that resulted in the birth of two children.
-This revelation at its core challenges the legacy of a man long considered the moral compass of the Latino civil rights struggle in the United States.
+This revelation challenges the legacy of a man long considered the moral compass of the Latino civil rights struggle in the United States.

 And the specific nature of the abuse described by Huerta points to a profound betrayal of the non-violent principles Cesar Chavez publicly championed.
 Huerta noted that she felt constrained by the political importance of their work, fearing that a scandal would dismantle the fragile gains made by migrant farm laborers in California and beyond.
 She characterized her previous silence as a burden carried for the sake of the union, a choice that forced her to raise two children fathered by her attacker in total secrecy.
 Her public admission signals an end to a silence that had held firm since the height of the farmworker movement in the 1960s and 1970s.